dr-richard-barker/Space_Biology_Education.io/README.md

 **Metadata summary**
 Is there a simple way to sort and summarize the meta-data?
-I there a way to quantify the similarity of the accessions based on their metadata?
+Is there a way to quantify the similarity of the accessions based on their metadata?
+Is there a way to merge normalized counts for heatmaps?
+Is there a way to merge counts for statistical analysis?

 ---

 **Expression data**

 Is there a simple way to plot the normalised counts as a heat map?

 Is there a way to view the html files in the CoLab notebook?

 Is there a way to view the differential expression data on Reactome pathways?

-Is there a way to perform geneset enrichment analysis of differentially expressed loci.
+Is there a way to perform Geneset enrichment analysis of differentially expressed loci?

-Is there a way to perform k-means and T-sne clustering to identify functionally related co-expression clusters.
+Is there a way to perform k-means and T-sne clustering to identify functionally related co-expression clusters?

 ---